 Please note that I have grayed out the non-relevant portions of Figure 1, to focus our discussion on this Defect Declaration to RDI Generation mechanism, on the West-side of the 3R Repeater/Regenerator circuit.

-Now, we will illustrate the case where we will transmit the RDI indicator.
+Now, let’s discuss the case where we will transmit the RDI indicator.

 Example # 2 – The dLOS/Abnormal Condition

-Figure 2 presents another very simple illustration of a 3R Repeater/Regenerator.
+Figure 2 presents another simple illustration of a 3R Repeater/Regenerator.